-Ariol is a little blue donkey, nine years old, and the protagonist of the eponymous children’s comic of already thirteen books in French, with six also available in Slovenian.
+Ariol is a little blue donkey, nine years old, and the protagonist of the eponymous children’s comic of already thirteen books in French, with eight also available in Slovenian.
 The performance will pay particular attention to those episodes that can be linked to the actual social events.
 Ariol’s stories, which include members of all generations, are warm, lively, entertaining and witty, and sensibly don’t paint the world in black-and-white and don’t eschew more serious topics.
 The authors carefully avoid moralising or being too didactic, but the points of the stories are created so that they open the possibility for talks at home or at school.
 The characters are life-like, easily identifiable with, and the authors don’t simplify everyday situations, but rather present them with liveliness, spark and a good dose of humour.

 Two dance-movement theatre pieces, set in the safe environment of home and school to show the problems of coming of age, use precisely gauged sense for playing through different genres and communication between humanised animal characters with masks […] to gently swipe away the prejudice and general preconceptions about the other and the different.
 Although the acting is emphatically fictionalised, which allows for the comedy effects and wit, the production doesn’t slip into banality or simplification, because the approach in the two pieces is, whether the presentation of the atmosphere of family relationships or the playful school atmosphere […], always thoughtful, fresh and innovative, which is also true for the organisation of space that adds to the playfulness with its multi-purpose stage elements, including child-like illustrations, as well as the music, which helps uphold the pace of swiftly changing experiences on the border between fantasy and reality, which is not separated from the actual social topics.